pleiszenburg/zugbruecke/README.rst

 - pycrosscall must become thread safe so it can be used with modules like ``multiprocessing``.
 - A test-suite covering all features must be developed.
 - Structures and pointers should be handled more appropriately.
-  Especially, structures should be passed in a better, more secure and faster way than via ``/dev/shm`` on Linux.
-For MacOS and BSD, similar solutions must be implemented.
+  Especially, structures should be passed in a better way.
 - The log should be divided into log-levels with more or less details.
   Higher log-levels should contain details of the current stack frame such as line number or calling routine (based on the ``inspect``).